 The court's review

 The ADJR Act provides that the court will review a decision by considering whether the decision maker has properly made that decision according to law.
 The court cannot review the merits of the decision, by considering whether the decision was the best exercise of the decision maker's discretion.
-A merits review can be pursued by objecting to the decision (4.1.1) and subsequently applying for an AAT first review of the objection decision if dissatisfied with that decision.
+A merits review can be pursued by objecting to the decision (4.1.1) and subsequently applying to the ART for review of the objection decision if dissatisfied with that decision.

 Decision making according to the law